Step Potential and Touch Potential: A 101 Easy Explanation

 where hS is the thickness of the high-resistivity surface layer (in m), ρS is the resistivity of the high-resistivity layer (in Ω m), ρ is the resistivity of the uniform soil under the high-resistivity layer (in Ω m). a is a constant which is equal to 0.09m.

-After taking into account, the effect of the surface-layer material on the foot grounding resistance, the formula for calculating the maximum allowable step potential and touch potential, US50 & UT50 respectively for a 50 kg human body in a power system with a large ground short-circuit current changes to
+After accounting the high resistive surface layer, the formula for calculating the maximum allowable step potential and touch potential, US50 & UT50 respectively for a 50 kg human body changes to

 US50 = ( RB + 2RF CS ) IK = ( 1000 + 6 ρS CS) 0.116 / √t = ( 116 + 0.7 ρS CS ) / √t